swain/TinyKeychain/README.md

 }
 ```

-Once you've got a `Keychain` instance, and a `Key` to query with, get to work!
+Once you've got a `Keychain` instance, and a `Key` to query with, get to work! `Keychain` instances can be subscripted, like so:

 ```swift
 // Store